Vegetarian Shepherd’s Pie is a great healthy veggie loaded comfort food dish.

 Whether you use canned lentils or cook them yourself, be sure to drain them well.

-If you can find them, grab a can of lentils.
+Grab a can of lentils if you can find them.
 My grocery store used to carry canned lentils, but doesn’t any longer.
 Now I have to go to Sprouts market to get canned lentils.
 I love the convenience of canned ones.

 If you can’t find canned ones, grab some dried lentils and cook them up.